• Skip to primary navigation

 • Divide the batter evenly between the two pans.
 To ensure the cake layers are the same size, it’s best to use your kitchen scales and weigh the batter as you pour it into the pans.
 I weighed each cake at 360 grams.

-• Bake the cakes in the middle of the oven until slightly puffed and set and a toothpick inserted in center comes out clean, 15-18 minutes.
+• Bake the cakes in the middle of the oven until it is slightly puffed and set, and a toothpick inserted in their center comes out clean, 15-18 minutes.
 The tops of the cakes won't brown even when they are fully baked.

 • Remove the cakes from the oven and place them on a wire rack.
-Let them cool for 10 minutes in the pans, then invert them directly onto the wire rack, as shown in the video.
-Let them cool completely, at least 30 more minutes.
+Let them cool for 10 minutes in the pans, then invert them directly onto the wire rack.
+Let them cool completely for at least 30 more minutes.

 While the cakes are cooling, prepare the frosting: